Originally posted Sept 16, ’20 and updated on Sept 27, ’22: slight formatting tweaks on Dec 23, ’22, and June 14, ’23.

 Where This Content Differs from What You Can Find on Wikipedia.org or on Other Websites

 I want to make it easy for you to find the brand that best meets what you are looking for either online or in the market because it can be overwhelming.Miso is Japanese, so if you want to experience the culture and history behind the ingredient, you are off to a good start being here.

 Not only do I want you to know the basics of miso, but I want to make it easy for you to shop for the miso that best meets what you are looking for.
 I am doing it this way because when I first started buying miso, I used to buy the exact same brand my mom would buy (Yamaizumi), but being in Los Angeles, there is so much more.
 So much more that it was really confusing for me because they were also all Japanese brands and styles that I was not aware of.

 The 12 Major Japanese and Japanese American Miso Brands

 There are a ton of brands I could have listed, but it also about product availability.
 So, if you can’t get the product, it does nothing to help you which is why I included a few Japanese-American brands that were started in the early 1900’s which are widely available and used in restaurants (they are also brands I grew up on and look at how I turned out).

-Japan was a vegan country for upwards of 1,200 years, so there are a lot of dishes and foods that rely on dashi, miso, and soy sauce (that is a lot of time to refine the craft of these ingredients).In Japan, it is not uncommon to find 8th generation producers.
+Japan was a vegetarian/pescatarian country for upwards of 1,200 years (miso for 1,300 years), so a lot of dishes and foods rely on a lot of plant based ingriedents: dashi (kombu), miso (soy beans), and soy sauce (soy beans), which is a lot of time to refine the craft.In Japan, it is not uncommon to find 8th generation producers.